apache/predictionio/docs/manual/resources/schema-change.md

 ---
 layout: docs
-title: Recommendation Quick Start
+title: Schema Change
 ---

-#Upgrade to 0.8.2
+# Schema Changes in 0.8.2

-0.8.2 contains HBase and Elasticsearch schema changes from the previous versions.
+0.8.2 contains HBase and Elasticsearch schema changes from previous versions.
 In order to use 0.8.2, you need to first clear them.
-These will clear out all the data in Elasticsearch and HBase, please be extra cautious.
+These will clear out all data in Elasticsearch and HBase.
+Please be extra cautious.

 ----